-NOTE: the KPIC throughput calculator is provided as an extra utility for observers but it IS NOT a facilitized element.
+NOTE: the KPIC throughput calculator and gui is provided as an extra utility for observers but it IS NOT a facilitized element.
 As such, observers are on their own to use it and SAs/OAs are not trained to support you with it.
-If you have issues with the calculator, you may need to not use for the night and reach out to the KPIC team after the night for details or support.
+If you have issues with the calculator or gui, you may need to not use it for the night and reach out to the KPIC team after the night for details or support.

-- 1. The "Throughput Calculator" terminal should open automatically open at the start of the night when you run start_kpic_obs.
+- 1. The "Throughput Calculator" terminal and gui should open automatically at the start of the night when you run start_kpic_obs.
 If that terminal has been closed, you can restart it by: - a.
-Type kpython3 into a new clean terminal on nfiuserver (KPIC computer). - b.
-In this new kpython3 instance, enter: import throughput calculator newdrp as thpt - In the kpython3 instance with the throughput calculator, set the base filename for the night, e.g.: thpt.fluxbase =

-'/sdata600/nspec6/2022oct11/spec/nspec221011' The path/filename will show up on the NIRSPEC PIG GUI on control0.
-Sometimes if the directory is not correctly set up, check if the directory is currently set as the previous night (This comes up if the newdir command was not correctly run for the day).

-- 3. Optionally, set thpt.darkind = <integer index of a dark frame> This frame will be used for dark subtraction when estimating the throughput.
+Terminal: - i.
+Type kpython3 into a new clean terminal on nfiuserver (KPIC computer). - ii.
+In this new kpython3 instance, enter: import throughput_calculator_newdrp as thpt - b.
+Gui: In a new terminal tab type kpic throughput gui - 2.
+In the kpython3 instance with the throughput calculator, set the base filename for the night, e.g.: thpt.fluxbase = '/sdata600/nspec6/2022oct11/spec/nspec221011' The path/filename will show the NIDCODE OF DIG CHILD as a partial of the directory in not assured to an analysis. - up on the NIRSPEC PIG GUI on control0.
+Sometimes if the directory is not correctly set up, check if the directory is currently set as the previous night (This comes up if the newdir command was not correctly run for the day). - 3.
+Optionally, set thpt.darkind = <integer index of a dark frame> This frame will be used for dark subtraction when estimating the throughput.
 Make sure the integration time corresponds to the exposure you're estimating throughput on.
 Defaults to None, which doesn't do dark subtraction.
 Remember to update this or reset this to None when you analyze frames with different integration times on NIRSPEC. - 4.
 Set thpt.kmag = <kmag of source you're calculating throughput for> Remember to update this when you move to a new source! - 5.
-To calculate the throughput, call: - = thpt.frame_throughput(fnum=<file index to calculate>) - 6.
-If the target is bright, you can capture the trace parameters and use them later for fainter objects, e.g.
+To calculate the throughput, call: - = thpt.frame_throughput(fnum=<file index to calculate>)

-- a. >> sf2 = thpt.frame_throughput(fnum=<file index number of a frame with a bright trace on sf2>) - b. >> = thpt.frame_throughput(trace_loc=sf2, fnum=<file index number of frame with faint signal on sf2>) - c.
+- 6. If the target is bright, you can capture the trace parameters and use them later for fainter objects, e.g. - a. >> sf2 = thpt.frame_throughput(fnum=<file index number of a frame with a bright trace on sf2>) - b. >> = thpt.frame_throughput(trace_loc=sf2, fnum=<file index number of frame with faint signal on sf2>) - c.
 The trace finding is a lot more reliable if run on a bright source (>4k peak counts in NIRSPEC), so it's good to save the trace locations from an initial wave/tel cal star to use for the rest of the night.
 Since the extraction is a box, it's fine to use the wavecal star for this, but the throughput reported for the wavecal star is likely to be inaccurate due to the SED shape. - d.
 The throughput calculation also assumes the source has an A0 SED.
 If the target is significantly redder (as is common for wavecal sources), the absolute throughput value should be treated with caution.